CSC207-2024F-UofT/Lab2/recipe.md

 6. Pour the batter into a greased and floured 9x13-inch baking pan.

 Alice I love ur recipe!!!
+That sounds so gooooood